 6. Do not touch the head of a Balinese person.
 It is considered to be the most sacred part of the human body and touching it is to defile it.
 This includes kids and babies.
 Also, never point your feet at a person or temple altars.
 Keep your feet flat on the ground.

 7. Don’t touch monkeys or other wildlife.
 Macaques in popular tourist areas like Ubud and the sea temple at Uluwatu are active and sneaky thieves.
 They will snatch sunglasses off your head and mobile phones out of your hands.
 Keep your belongings inside a bag.
 If you see turtles on the beach, give them space as they are endangered and the Balinese will help them.

 8. Avoid using your index finger to point at anything or anyone.
 Many Indonesians consider this common western gesture obscene.

-10. Don’t walk the streets in a state of undress.
+10. Don’t walk the streets in a state of undress or ride a bike in your swimwear.
 This is fine for the boat, beach or poolside but always throw on a shirt, shorts or sarong when hitting the streets, shops, a café or restaurant.
-The Balinese are modest in their dress.
-No one – other visitors included – want to see near-nudity off the beach.
+The Balinese are modest in their dress and you may even attract a ticket from the police.